LibraryCarpentry/library-python/_episodes/02-index-slice-subset.md

 **REMINDER**: Python Uses 0-based Indexing

 Let's remind ourselves that Python uses 0-based indexing.
-This means that the first element in an object is located at position
+This means that the first element in an object is located at position 0.
-0. This is different from other tools like R and Matlab that index elements within objects starting at 1.
+This is different from other tools like R and Matlab that index elements within objects starting at 1.

 ~~~
-# Create a list of numbers:
+# Create a list of numbers
-a = [1,2,3,4,5]
+grades = [88, 72, 93, 94]
 ~~~
 {: .source}